john32b/djFlixel/README.md

 ###  Is there any documentation?
 No. For a practical example checkout the `demo/` directory, it is an application that puts many of the components in use; it is heavily commented and I hope it explains things well.
 Also the library files themselves are commented.
 So feel free to dive into the codebase.

-**I have no plans to make a wiki or any other form documentation for this library.**
+> **❗ I have no plans to make a wiki or any other form documentation for this library.**

 ### Notes on some library source files